ohac/sha1coin/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Litecoin-Qt.
+You need the Qt4 run-time libraries to run Sha1coin-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/litecoin-qt (GUI, 32-bit)
+- bin/32/sha1coin-qt (GUI, 32-bit)
-- bin/32/litecoind (headless, 32-bit)
+- bin/32/sha1coind (headless, 32-bit)
-- bin/64/litecoin-qt (GUI, 64-bit)
+- bin/64/sha1coin-qt (GUI, 64-bit)
-- bin/64/litecoind (headless, 64-bit)
+- bin/64/sha1coind (headless, 64-bit)

-See the documentation at the [Litecoin Wiki](http://litecoin.info) for help and more information.
+See the documentation at the [Sha1coin Wiki](http://github.com/ohac/sha1coin/wiki) for help and more information.